ADHD Questions & Answers

 Are people with ADHD unintelligent or just lazy?

-Neither.
+Answer: Neither.
 Many people with ADHD are highly intelligent.
 ADHD brains simply operate differently than neurotypical ones, and require a different approach to learning and task-completion.

 Is ADHD is a Learning Disability?